Best Time to Visit Oahu

 The early spring months are the best time to visit Oahu.
 Temperatures are not yet as warm or hot as they'll be in the summer, and the large crowds have yet to materialize on the island; though, by June, visitor arrivals will increase significantly compared to the slower spring months.
 This is also one of the drier periods on the island, so it's a great time to visit weather-wise.

 There are only two spring periods to potentially avoid if you're seeking to miss the crowds on Oahu.
-The first is Japan's "Golden Week" - usually held in April, that is a national holiday famous for bringing large numbers of visitors to Hawaii from Japan.
+The first is Japan's "Golden Week" - usually held in April, which is a national holiday famous for bringing large numbers of visitors to Hawaii from Japan.
 The second period to potentially avoid is mid-to-late June, which can also be more crowded on-island.

 Oahu Spring Events: